Voices and choices matter, now, in the future, and for eternity.

 Share your thoughts in the comment section below.
 You can make prayer requests or remind us of other biblical women whose voices and choices mattered.

 By the way, when I read about penguins, I realized they are actually pretty cool.
-There was no need to feel unimportant about being a penguin.
+There was no need to feel unimportant.
 I put the description of a penguin personality in the comment section below.
 Oh, and if you want to find out your animal type, click here.
 If you take the quiz, come back and share your result in the comment section below.